Tariq-Mehmood-Malik/Docker/dokcer-final.md

 #### 9) We need to create a web container but image can not be downloaded from Docker hub or local

-- Building custom image from `Dockerfile`.
+- Craeting `Dockerfile` for custom image.

 ```dockerfile
 FROM ubuntu:latest